Baked Macaroni and Cheese with Roasted Tomatoes

 - oven safe saute pan

-- Boil a pot of water and cook the elbow macaroni noodles according to the package. (al dente preferred) Drain the noodles in a colander and set them aside.
+- Boil a pot of water and cook the elbow macaroni noodles according to the package. (al dente preferred) Reserve a 1/2 cup of water.
+Drain the pasta in a colander and set the pasta aside.

-- In an oven safe sauté pan add the butter and AP flour over medium heat to form a roux.
+- In an oven-safe pan, add the butter and AP flour over medium heat to form a roux.

-- Once the roux begins to bubble, slowly add your milk to form a béchamel sauce.
+- Once the roux begins to bubble, slowly add the milk to form a béchamel sauce.

-- Once the sauce is creamy, add the Velveeta and mozzarella cheese.
+- Once the sauce is creamy, no lumps add the Velveeta and mozzarella cheese.
+Reduce the heat to medium-low.
 Stir until well combined.
+You want the cheese to be fully melted.

 - Drain the whole roasted tomatoes and chop them into large pieces.
 Gently fold the tomatoes into the macaroni and cheese.
-You do not want to over stir the tomatoes, or they will break down and cause the sauce to break.
+You do not want to over stir the tomatoes, or they will break down.

-- Top the entire dish with breadcrumbs, and bake covered for 15-18 minutes.
-Broil uncovered for 1-2 minutes.
+- Top the entire dish with the breadcrumbs and bake covered for 20 minutes.
+Broil uncovered for 1-2 minutes for an extra crispy top.
 Serve immediately and enjoy!